 He has a stupid long cooldown on that skill, but other than that, this makes him a really big threat, because one turn of the enemies not dying and having immunity could be enough for you to catch a bad case of the death.

-The Solution: Kill Fedora first.
+Kill Fedora first.
 While I usually like to take out damage dealers and revivers, I’d probably go for Fedora because he’s practically as dangerous as a reviver.
 When you get up to the higher floors of Hall of Heroes, he’s going to be really fast, and he may cut ahead of you to use his third.

 Bring a buff stripper specifically for this stage.
 I can’t tell you how many times someone like Soha or Belladeon would save your butt from the threats.
 If you can’t, though, try to at least stun the Fedoras.
 Someone like Maruna and a Chakram Dancer would be efficient; preferably someone like Talia or Melissa would work for the Chak.